Creating

 Bob ignored Sally's funny look and patted Jane's hand.
 "Yeah, it does."

-It's not horrible, but all that extra verbiage weakens the scene.
-It should be tense, but the text bogs the story down and makes it read clunky.
-Every line of dialog has a heavy tag, so instead of the description blending in, it jumps out because so much focus in on it.
+It's not horrible, but it's not good, and all that verbiage weakens the scene.
+It should be tense, but the extra text bogs the story down and makes it clunky to read.
+Every line of dialogue has a heavy tag, so instead of the description blending in, it jumps out because so much focus on it.

-You want enough exposition to set the scene and make it clear who's talking, but not so much that it detracts from what's being said.
-You also want that stage direction to add to the suspense of the scene and provide details that flesh out the setting.
+The goal with dialogue and tags is to find a balance between them.
+Use enough exposition to set the scene and make it clear who's talking, but not so much that it detracts from what's being said.
+Let the stage direction add to the suspense of the scene and provide details that flesh out the setting instead of just sitting there.

 "Doesn't look like it, but I can hear something groaning."

 "Maybe it's not a zombie."
-Jane peered through the broken window.
+Jane peered through the broken window on the other side of the door.
 "Maybe someone is hurt and needs our help."

 Sally scoffed.
 "You want to go out there?"